-My goal is that Live Simply Natural be a resource to help you feel empowered when making food choices.
+My goal is for Live Simply Natural to be a resource to help you feel empowered when making food choices.
 I’m a big believer that eating a well-balanced diet is the best way to maintain good health.
 So I’m breaking down everything you need to know to unlocking the nutritional powerhouse of the most common whole food ingredients.
 Today I’m sharing one of my fall and winter time favorites – SWEET POTATOES!

 Produce Guide: Sweet Potatoes

 Related to neither the potato nor the yam, with which it’s often confused, the sweet potato is a starchy root vegetable native to the Americas.
 Sweet potatoes are typically found all year round but peek in the fall and winter months.
 The orange-fleshed variety popular in the United States is relatively rare in other parts of the world; in Asia, where the great majority of sweet potatoes are now grown, you are more likely to find slightly less sweet, white-fleshed types.

 Sweet potatoes can vary widely in texture, color, and sugar content, from creamy to fluffy, deep orange to nearly white, with flavor profiles that bring to mind pumpkin, vanilla, and sometimes toasted nuts.
 Their natural sweetness makes them an obvious choice for desserts, such as sweet potato pie, but they’re equally good in savory preparations, whether simply roasted with a bit of salt, puréed into soup, or baked as a baked potato (which is my favorite).